pandas-dev/pandas/doc/source/user_guide/groupby.rst

    g.nth(-1)
    g.nth(1)

+If the nth element of a group does not exist, then no corresponding row is included in the result.
+In particular, if the specified ``n`` is larger than any group, the result will be an empty DataFrame.

+.. ipython:: python

+   g.nth(5)

 If you want to select the nth not-null item, use the ``dropna`` kwarg.
 For a DataFrame this should be either ``'any'`` or ``'all'`` just like you would pass to dropna:

 .. ipython:: python